Singapore puts together humanitarian package for Ukraine

-SINGAPORE - Singapore is providing a humanitarian assistance package to Ukraine at its request, said the Ministry of Foreign Affairs (MFA) in a statement on Friday (June 10).
+Singapore is providing a humanitarian assistance package for Ukraine at its request, said the Ministry of Foreign Affairs (MFA) in a statement yesterday.

 The package comprises nine ambulances, two fire engines and an assortment of firefighting protective gear, rescue tools, mine detectors and medical supplies.